 Western dry conifer forests house most of their biodiversity in their understories.
 Following fire, due to the rapid time to maturity compared to trees, these understory plant communities respond more swiftly than the canopy, and as such, play a key role in shaping successional trajectories (Seidl and Turner 2022).
 Although ecosystem responses to high-severity fire and their underlying mechanisms are not yet fully understood, abnormal high-severity fire has been shown to reduce the diversity of understory communities (Richter et al., 2019).
 Communities recovering from unprecedented high-severity fire demonstrate a shift toward xerophilic and thermophilic species, accompanied by a decline in mesic and sensitive species (Stevens et al., 2015, 2019; Dickson-Hoyle et al., 2024).
 In contrast, plant diversity is maximized when fires are aligned with their historic disturbance regime (Miller and Safford, 2020; Weeks et al., 2023).
-An example of which occurs in the yellow pine (Pinus ponderosa and P. jeffreyi) forests of California, which are adapted to low-severity fire.
-Richter et al. (2019) found that diversity follows a strong unimodal curve wherein the extreme ends of a burn severity gradient (no fire and high-severity fire) had the lowest richness and diversity, while low- and moderate-severity resulted in the greatest richness and diversity.
+For example, in yellow pine forests of California, Richter et al. (2019) found that diversity follows a strong unimodal curve wherein the extreme ends of a burn severity gradient (no fire and high-severity fire) had the lowest richness and diversity, while low- and moderate-severity resulted in the greatest richness and diversity.

 To better understand shifts in diversity and composition following fire, ecologists have increasingly turned to functional traits as a tool to explain plant community response to disturbance.
 Functional traits can offer a mechanistic framework for understanding plant community responses to wildfire (Keeley et al., 2011).
 Plumanns-Pouton et al. (2024) were able to accurately predict the change in relative abundance of plant functional types based on reproductive and life-history strategies across an 81-year post-fire chronosequence in Australia.
 While fire acts as an ecological filter by favoring certain functional traits, the nature of this filter shifts with increasing fire severity, and the specific traits that confer competitive advantages can vary with fire severity.
 This is observed in Taber and Mitchell (2023), who found that high-severity fire differentially selected species with lower leaf dry matter content (LDMC) and height in the first year after wildfire along a burn severity gradient.
 Wang and Kemball (2005) found that the regeneration strategies in Canadian boreal forest understories changed as fire severity increased; they found that, across a gradient of scorched, lightly burned, and severely burned plots, the understory was dominated by resprouters, seed-banking species, and dispersal-dependent colonizers, respectively.
-These results suggest that high-severity fire, through effects on the abiotic environment (Savage, Mast, & Feddema, 2013; Haffey et al., 2018), can limit the ability of reference forest communities to regenerate, instead favoring species with alternative regeneration strategies.
+These results suggest that high-severity fire can limit the ability of reference forest communities to regenerate, instead favoring species with alternative regeneration strategies, which Savage, Mast, & Fedemma and Haffey attribute to high-severity fire effects on the abiotic environment (2013, 2018).
 This shift may initiate an ecosystem type conversion.
 Once an alternate plant community is established, dense grasses and woody plants can inhibit the recruitment of conifer seedlings, further driving alternate assembly trajectories (Pearson 1942; Singleton et al., 2021).